shreeshailaya/C-DAC-Notes/CONTRIBUTING.md

 - Make a folder and initialize git by **git init**
 - Clone this repository by <b> git clone https://github.com/shreeshailaya/C-DAC-Notes.git </b>
 - Make the necessary changes and push it to your forked repository.
-- Then make pull request and see the magic happen.
+- Then make a pull request and see the magic happen.

 ---